The 13 Best Places For Expats To Live In Indonesia

 Is Indonesia a safe country to live in?

-Indonesia is generally a safe country to live in, but like any other country, there are certain risks that individuals should be aware of.
+Indonesia is generally a safe country to live in, but like any other country, there are certain risks that expats should be aware of.
 Natural disasters such as earthquakes, volcanic eruptions, and floods are common in Indonesia due to its location in the Pacific Ring of Fire.

 Comments